Viewing the Message Source / Full Headers of an Email

 - In the “Drop message(s) into editor” dialog box, check the last check box at bottom of dialog box under heading “Attach or include message?” … here click “Add as attachment instead of including”

 Getting Message Headers or Source in Various Web-based Email Systems

 When viewing the full content of an email message, click on the “Headers” tab at the bottom of the message display area.
 This will display the “full header”.
-Alternatively, you can see the message source by selecting the “View Source” option from the “View” drop-down menu in the upper left of the window.
+Alternatively, you can see the message source by selecting the “View Source” command from the “Settings and Tools” drop-down menu in the upper right of the window (click on the icon).

 Open the Message.
 Click on the down arrow for the drop-down menu next to the Reply button on right hand side of the screen.
 Click “show original” — the text that pops up contains the message source.

 Yahoo!
 Mail Classic

 To get the complete headers of an email message in Yahoo Mail Classic follow these steps:

 - Open the email message in Yahoo Mail Classic,

 - Go to the lower right hand corner of the email and click on “Complete Headers”,

 - You should now see the complete (i.e. full) headers and not the simple headers of the message.